Cambridge English: Young Learners: Pre A1 Starters

 The Listening paper has four parts and 20 questions in total.
 Each part begins with one or two examples.
 The children will hear each recording twice.

 Part 1 has a big picture and pictures of seven small objects.
 Children listen to five short conversations between a man and a woman.
 Children listen to the information in the conversations and draw a line from each of the objects to the place where it should be on the big picture.
 Part 1 tests listening to words and prepositions.

 Part 2 has a set of questions and a short conversation between a child and an adult.
 Children listen to the information in the conversation to answer each of the questions.
 The answer will be a name or a number.
 Part 2 tests listening for numbers and spelling.

 Part 3 has five short conversations between different pairs of people.
 There are a question and three pictures for each conversation.
 Children listen to each conversation and choose the right picture (A, B, or C).
 Part 3 tests listening for specific information.

 Part 4 has a big picture with seven examples of the same object (e.g. seven balls, seven books).
-Children listen to a conversation between an adult and a child and color in each object using the color mentioned in the conversation.
-Part 4 tests listening for words, colors, and prepositions.
+Children listen to a conversation between an adult and a child and colour in each object using the colour mentioned in the conversation.
+Part 4 tests listening for words, colours, and prepositions.